David Brydges

 Brydges is concerned with mathematical quantum field theory and statistical mechanics.
 His research deals with functional integral techniques (including supersymmetry techniques), cluster development techniques, renormalization group methods on problems of static mechanics, and probabilistic problems.
 In 1985 he and Thomas C. Spencer introduced "lace expansion" for the analysis of the self-avoiding walk.

 From 2003 to 2005, Brydges was president of International Association of Mathematical Physics.
 In 2007, he was elected a Fellow of the Royal Society of Canada.
 In 2010 he was, with Gordon Slade, an Invited Speaker at the International Congress of Mathematicians in Hyderabad.
+In 2024, he received the Henri Poincaré Prize from the International Association of Mathematical Physicsand the Dannie Heineman Prize for Mathematical Physics from the American Physical Society and the American Institute of Physics.